Woonivers/zoho-serverless-sdk/README.md

 ##Installation of Node CRM SDK

-Node JS SDK will be installed and a package named 'zcrmsdk' will be created in the installation directory.
+Node JS SDK will be installed and a package named 'zohosdk' will be created in the installation directory.

->npm install zcrmsdk
+>npm install zohosdk

 Once installed it can be used in the code as below,

->var ZCRMRestClient = require('zcrmsdk')
+>var ZCRMRestClient = require('zohosdk')

 ##API Usage